ibm-cloud-docs/discovery-data/connector-dev.md

 ## Interfaces and JavaDoc
 {: #ccs-interfaces-jdoc}

 The interfaces listed in this document are available in the JAR package file that ships with the custom connector .zip file.
-After you download and expand the `custom-crawler-docs.zip` file as described in [Downloading the `custom-crawler-docs.zip` file](/docs/discovery-data?topic=discovery-data-connector-dev#download-ccs-zip), the interface JAR file is available as `wexlib/ama-zing-custom-crawler-{version_numbers}.jar` from the top level of the expanded .zip file.
+After you download and expand the `custom-crawler-docs.zip` file as described in [Downloading the `custom-crawler-docs.zip` file in Discovery 2.2.1 and later](/docs/discovery-data?topic=discovery-data-connector-dev#download-ccs-zip) and [Downloading the `custom-crawler-docs.zip` file in Discovery 2.2.0 and earlier](/docs/discovery-data?topic=discovery-data-connector-dev#download-ccs-zip-old), the interface JAR file is available as `wexlib/ama-zing-custom-crawler-{version_numbers}.jar` from the top level of the expanded .zip file.
 JavaDoc for the JAR file is available as `wexlib/ama-zing-custom-crawler-{version_numbers}-javadoc.jar` at the same level.

 ## Initialization interface
 {: #ccs-init-interface}